adrien-d3vv/My_Website/README.md

 ## More

-- There Is a lot more coming soon!
+- There's a lot more, coming soon!
 I'm always working hard to giving everyone the best experience as possible.